meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Sometimes people mention meat containing Advanced Glycation Endproducts (AGEs), linked to aging.
 This fear is unfounded since even if you burn the meat, the amount is small compared to the AGEs produced in the body just from *burning carbohydrates as fuel*.
 If that&rsquo;s not reason for worry, neither is this.

 One valid concern is heterocyclic amines (HCA or HA), which form at high temperatures.
 There&rsquo;s more of these the hotter the meat gets, so gentle cooking methods such as stewing and steaming are better.
-Similar rules apply to cooking plants, meat isn&rsquo;t special in this regard: all foods are damaged by overcooking.
+Similar rules apply to cooking plants, meat **isn&rsquo;t special in this regard**: all foods are damaged by overcooking.

 <a id="org413828b"></a>